-SJRI supports community partnerships through three inter-connected models:
+SJRI supports community partnerships by:

 - making Community Engagement Grants available to affiliated members;